 You can hide your TV cables by painting them the same color as the brickwork or attach a raceway to the space between the bricks and hide the wires inside.
-A more costly option would be to chase a recess into the wall, placing a conduit inside and then plastering over it.
+A more costly option would be to chase a recess into the wall, place a conduit inside and then plaster over it.

 How to Creatively Hide the TV Wires for a Wall-Mounted TV?

 The most creative way to hide your TV cables is to incorporate them into a piece of wall art, paint them to match the wall, or build a false wall and hide the TV and the wires behind a sliding panel.

 How to Hide the Wires for a Wall-Mounted TV Above a Fireplace?

 To hide the wires above a fireplace, you must first check how hot the wall becomes before deciding where the cables will go.
 You can then run the wires along the brickwork gap and paint the same color.
 Or you can use brick clips to hold the cables neatly in place, hidden by a cover strip.